 - Encrypting ransomware: This form of ransomware is undoubtedly the most severe.
 It can be impossible to fully restore the encrypted data without paying the ransom, even with advanced cybersecurity software.
 However, giving in to cybercriminals’ demands is no guarantee that the hijacked data and files will be usable.
 Recovering from this type of ransomware infection often requires a complete wipe of all drives and a complete reinstallation from safe backups.

 According to Kaspersky Lab’s research, the total number of users who encountered ransomware decreased by almost 30% between 2017 and 2018.
 Manufacturers have seen a notable uptick in cyber attacks over the past year.
 A recent study by Deloitte discovered that close to 40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019, suggesting a real need for continued improvement.
 But how can manufacturers protect their data and workstations from ransomware before and after an attack has occurred?

 Ransomware Protection and Response

-Manufacturing environments that heavily rely on automation and internet of things technologies, in particular, can suffer major outages and prolonged downtime while the ransomware is being removed, leading to costly operational delays and missed business opportunities.
+Manufacturing environments that heavily rely on automation and internet of things technologies, in particular, can suffer significant outages and prolonged downtime.
+Simultaneously, the ransomware is being removed, leading to costly operational delays and missed business opportunities.
 That’s where ransomware protection can help, but only if the right cybersecurity tools and IT policies are in place.

-“40% of manufacturing companies encountered at least one cyberattack between 2018 and 2019.”
+“40% of manufacturing companies encountered at least one cyber attack between 2018 and 2019.”

-If you cannot remove the malware or ransomware cannot be removed, the next best option is to completely wipe all drives and data stores and reinstall from clean backups.
-Keep in mind, some ransomware variants seek to infect your backups to render them useless.
+If you cannot remove the malware or ransomware, the next best option is to completely wipe all drives and data stores and reinstall from clean backups.
+Keep in mind; some ransomware variants seek to infect your backups to render them useless.
 This point of leverage means a simple re-imaging of systems followed by backup restores may not be enough to recover your operation.